ahadjawaid/ahadjawaid.github.io/_news/tamuhack2024.md

 link: https://devpost.com/software/curis-rlajbk
 ---

-Awarded Best Use of AI in Education at TamuHack X.
+Awarded Best Use of AI in Education at TamuHack X